Avoiding Haag's theorem with parameterized quantum field theory: Introduction

 A key feature of this approach is that time is treated comparably to the three space coordinates, rather than as an evolution parameter.
 The result is that relativistic quantum mechanics can be formulated in a way that is much more parallel to non-relativistic quantum theory.
 Further, the approach is particularly applicable to the study of quantum gravity and cosmology, in which the fundamental equations (such as the Wheeler-DeWitt equation) make no explicit distinction for the time coordinate (see, e.g., \cite{teitelboim82,hartle83,hartle86, hartle95,halliwell01a,halliwell01b,halliwell02}).

 Extension of this approach to a second-quantized QFT has been somewhat more limited, focusing largely on application to quantum electrodynamics \cite{fanchi79,saad89,land91,shnerb93,pavsic91, horwitz98,pavsic98}.
 The formalism I will use here is derived from related earlier work of mine on a foundational parameterized formalism for QFT and scattering \cite{seidewitz06a,seidewitz06b,seidewitz09, seidewitz11}.
 This formalism was developed previously in terms of spacetime paths, but, in the present work, it is presented entirely in field-theoretic mathematical language, without the use of spacetime path integrals (though the concept of paths still remains helpful for intuitive motivation).
-I also previously addressed the perturbative expansion of the $S$-matrix in the spacetime path formalism \cite{seidewitz06a}, but later corrected a flaw in the original approach \cite{seidewitz11}.
-The discussion here follows the axiomatic approach described in more detail in \refcite{seidewitz16},which recasts the argument from \refcite{seidewitz06a} using the insights of \refcite{seidewitz11}.
+The axiomatic approach used here is described in more detail in \refcite{seidewitz16}.

 To show how Haag's Theorem formally breaks down, I will step through an attempted proof of the equivalent of Haag's Theorem for parameterized QFT, paralleling the proof of the theorem in traditional axiomatic QFT.
-In order to provide a context for this, \sect{sect:axiomatic} gives a brief overview of the axioms of traditional QFT and \sect{sect:haag1} outlines the formal proof of Haag's Theorem in that theory.
+In order to provide a context for this, \sect{sect:axiomatic:axioms} gives a brief overview of the axioms of traditional QFT and \sect{sect:axiomatic:free} describes free fields satisfying those axioms. \sect{sect:axiomatic:haag} outlines the formal proof of Haag's Theorem in that theory.

-\Sect{sect:parameterized} then presents the parameterized QFT formalism axiomatically and describes free fields satisfying those axioms.
-(The axiomatic formalism for parameterized QFT is only outlined here to the extent necessary for the purposes of this paper---for a fuller presentation see \refcite{seidewitz16}.) \Sect{sect:haag2} next shows the promised result, that Haag's Theorem does not apply in the axiomatic parameterized formalism.
-This allows a straightforward interaction picture to be defined in \sect{sect:interactions}, in which interacting fields are related to free fields by a unitary transformation. \Sect{sect:conclusion} gives some concluding thoughts.
+\Sect{sect:parameterized:axioms} then presents the parameterized QFT formalism axiomatically, and \sect{sect:parameterized:free} describes free fields satisfying those axioms.
+(The axiomatic formalism for parameterized QFT is only outlined here to the extent necessary for the purposes of this paper---for a fuller presentation see \refcite{seidewitz16}.) \Sect{sect:parameterized:haag} next shows the promised result, that Haag's Theorem does not apply in the axiomatic parameterized formalism.
+This allows a straightforward interaction picture to be defined in \sect{sect:parameterized:interacting}, in which interacting fields are related to free fields by a unitary transformation. \Sect{sect:conclusion} gives some concluding thoughts.

+In order to focus on the presentation of the key arguments in \sect{sect:axiomatic:haag} and \sect{sect:parameterized:haag}, the proof of Haag's Theorem, and its reconsideration, are just outlined semi-formally in these sections.
+However, the appendix includes formal statements of all theorems, along with their proofs (or references to standard proofs in the literature).

 Throughout, I will use a spacetime metric signature of $(-+++)$ and take $\hbar = c = 1$.